adavarski/GitLab-microservices-k8s/README.md

 docker-minikube

-Setup tag: docker-minikube for example
+Setup tag: docker-minikube for example for minikube cluster
 ```

 ```